 First modern shooter appeared 30 years ago

-Modern shooters are action-packed, often leave little time to breathe, and are among the most popular genres of our time.
+Modern shooters are -packed, often leave little time to breathe, and are among the most popular genres of our time.
 But that wasn’t always the case – it wasn’t until the release of in 1992 that shooters really took off.
 MeinMMO uses 5 examples to show how Wolfenstein 3D still influences the genre today.

-The genre of first-person shooters was founded by Wolfenstein 3D.
+The genre of -person shooters was founded by Wolfenstein 3D.
 Back then, everything was still new, there was no template, innovation had to be sought at every corner – and Wolfenstein demonstrated so many things that can still be found in shooters today.

 MeinMMO takes you back to 1992 for a little time travel to the early days of first-person shooters and shows you why Wolfenstein 3D was groundbreaking back then with 5 examples.